CS50Spring2023/nuggets2-binary-brigade/DESIGN.md

 ### Major data structures

-Major data structures described in sections below:
+Major data structures are the following, which are described in their own module sections:

 - grid
 - game
 - player

-#### Game
-The game data structure will hold the information pertaining to the current game.
-This entails the amount of gold remaining in the game (whether or not the game is still going on), an overview of the players in the game (pointers to player structs), and a pointer to the grid.
-The game data structure will be used as a global variable, which will allow us to refer to its contents at various points throughout the program.
-In addition, this will save us the trouble of passing along the struct across functions, as well as checking for NULL-pointers at every stage.

-#### Player
-The player data structure will hold the information pertaining to a player.
-This will include the player's port, letter, location, and amount of gold.
+---

-#### Grid
+## Grid

 The grid struct will be initialized with a map txt file.
 It holds types of spaces with an internal struct gridpoint.
 Spaces can be gold, empty in a room, ocuppied by a player, in a tunnel, empty outside of a room, or a wall.
 Our gridpoint struct will hold these and be updated as players move around the grid.
 These gridpoints will be held in a 2-dimensional array that we can iterate through and call methods on.

-#### Gridpoint
-The gridpoint struct represents each square in the map.
-It tracks what type of terrain each spot is, what player (if any) is standing there, how much gold (if any) it has, if it's known, and if it's currently visible.

----

-## Grid

 ### Functional decomposition